Sam44323/BASIC_impl_CPP/Readme.md

-# BASIC implementation using Python
+# PASCAL implementation using Python

 **Guided using Ruslan-Spivaks site**